Sibton Park: History

-Built for Robert Sayer, once Sheriff of Suffolk, the house was purchased by John Brooke (1794-1878), a partner in 'John Brooke and Sons Ltd', wool cloth manufacturers of Huddersfield in 1844 and remained in the Brooke family until 2005, the residence of John William Brooke (1824–1881), John Kendall Brooke (1856–1939), John Acton Brooke (1883–1982) and Edward Acton Brooke (1918–2006).
+Built for Robert Sayer, once Sheriff of Suffolk, the house was purchased by John Brooke (1794-1878), a partner in 'John Brooke and Sons Ltd', wool cloth manufacturers of Huddersfield in 1844 and remained in the Brooke family until 2005, the residence of John William Brooke (1824–1881), John Kendall Brooke (1856–1939), John Acton Brooke (1883–1982), Edward Acton Brooke (1918–2006) and John Kendall Acton Brooke.

 The house together with the 4,500 acre estate was acquired by British billionaire Jon Hunt, and was extended by Kim Wilkie and Argus Gathorne-Hardy.
 An orangery, which can hold 200 people has been added.
 Since 2014 it has beene available for visits by up to 24 people as part of the Wilderness Reserve.

 Architecture

 The two-storey brick building has a slate roof.
 The symmetrical facade has three-bays with pilasters on either side of the entrance.
 The portico has ionic columns.
 Inside the building several of the rooms plaster friezes and marble fireplaces.
 A heated swimming pool, gym and tennis courts have been added.

 The red brick single storey stable block was built around 1830.
 It has flanking wings around a courtyard and a slate roof.
 Above the roof is a clock tower and small bellcote.
 There are several other buildings on the estate which are also available to rent.